abdnh/anki-zim-reader/README.md

 ### Importing a ZIM file

 The dialog under _Tools > ZIM Reader > Import a file_ allows you to import a new ZIM file and make it available for use in the add-on.
-[This page](https://wiki.kiwix.org/wiki/Content_in_all_languages) has a lot of ZIM files available for download.
+[The Kiwix library](https://library.kiwix.org/) has a lot of ZIM files available for download.

 <img src="./images/import_dialog.png" width="600">